norcams/iaas/docs/team/operations/local-repo.rst

-For local caching of external repositories and to facilitate a repository of packages created by the UH-IaaS team etc, a server system is installed.
+For local caching of external repositories and to facilitate a repository of packages created by the UH-IaaS team etc., a server system is installed.
 Because the production environment has to be carefully managed, some issues are raised which is attempted resolved by this setup:

-* Production servers must only run well known versions and combinations of software (which is supposed to be tested and approved before deployment)
+* Production servers must only run well-known versions and combinations of software (which is supposed to be tested and approved before deployment)
 * Possible to check state of code at any date in the past for debugging
 * Possible to test new code without disturbing production environment
-* Ability to maintain our own software in the same manner as any external RPM repository
+* Ability to maintain our software in the same manner as any external RPM repository
 * Means to distribute all kind of data files without versioning

-To acomplish all of this wehave implemented both a system for versioned/snapshoted mirrors of any 'external' repo (whatever the location), a local ordinary RPM repository and a generic distribution point.
+To accomplish all of this we have implemented both a system for versioned/snapshotted mirrors of any 'external' repo (whatever the location), a local ordinary RPM repository and a general distribution point.

 * **Hostname**: ``iaas-repo.uio.no``
 * **Alias** (used in code): ``download.iaas.uio.no``